Yoshimar Yotún: International career

+2011–13: Beginnings, first Copa América, and 2014 FIFA World Cup qualification

-In 2011, Yotun's impressive performances for Sporting Cristal convinced the new Peru national team coach Sergio Markarian to call him up for the 2011 edition of Kirin Cup.
+In 2011, Yotun's impressive performances for Sporting Cristal convinced the new Peru national team coach Sergio Markarián to call him up for the 2011 edition of Kirin Cup.
 Against Japan, he made his national team debut substituting Jesus Rabanal in the 62nd minute.
 Though on 9 September 2013 against Uruguay for the fight for 5th place in the CONMEBOL World Cup Qualification group, Yotun's performance was heavily criticized by Peruvians because of his expulsion during the game, which many argued had cost Peru's qualification into the tournament.

+2015–16: Second and third Copa América

 In 2015, Yotun was part of the team that finished 3rd in Copa América.
 He also featured in all three group games of the 2016 Centenario edition but was suspended on yellow card accumulation for Peru's quarter-finals loss to Colombia.

+2018: First FIFA World Cup

 Yotun was part of the team that qualified for the 2018 World Cup after Peru finished 5th in CONMEBOL qualifying and beat New Zealand in a play-off.
 It was the first time the country had qualified in 36 years.
 He made the 23-man squad that traveled to Russia and featured in all three group games as Peru finished third in the group.

+2021: Fifth Copa América and 100th cap

 On 20 June 2021, he played his 100th match for Peru in a 2–1 win over Colombia in the 2021 Copa América.